jenkinsci/extra-tool-installers-plugin/README.md

 Plugin provides following installers:
 * Batch command installer (for tool installation at Windows)
 * "Install from specified folder" - setup without any actions (ex, "installation" from a shared directory)
+* Installer stubs: warning and errors for improper labels

 License
 --------